 - Review the shipping information generated by the cost estimator, and print your label once ready.

 FedEx remains one of the most popular shipping companies in the US with about 3 billion packages delivered annually.
-The company is known for its global air freight capacities and its goal to become completely carbon-neutral by 2040.
+The company is known for its global air freight and FedEx express capacities along with its goal to become completely carbon-neutral by 2040.

 Follow the steps below to calculate your FedEx shipping cost:

 - While using your web browser, navigate to FedEx’s website.

 - Click on the “Rate and Ship” icon on the homepage.

 - Enter the origin and destination addresses of your package, respectively.